The Architecture

 Formal qualifications, certifications, and degrees required or preferred

-Valid within "skill" — but be careful about requiring credentials that are job-justified.
-Credential requirements that screen out candidates without business necessity create disparate impact risk.
+Valid within "skill" — require credentials that are job-justified.
+Requirements without business necessity create disparate impact risk.

 Day 3 — The Engineering Problem

-You share a preliminary version of the framework with Elena.
+You share a preliminary framework with Elena.
 She's read it twice before the meeting starts.

 Elena Vasquez

-"David, if we apply these criteria consistently, my senior engineers in San Francisco are going to be classified in the same band as the senior legal counsel in New York.
-That's absurd.
-The work is completely different."
+"David, apply these criteria consistently and my SF senior engineers land in the same band as senior legal counsel in New York.
+That's absurd."

 David Park

-"Under 'substantially similar work', California doesn't require the work to be identical — just that the skill, effort, and responsibility are comparable.
-A senior engineer and a senior counsel both require advanced credentials, independent judgment, and manage significant outcomes."
+"Under 'substantially similar work', CA doesn't require identical work — just comparable skill, effort, responsibility.
+Senior engineers and senior counsel both require advanced credentials, independent judgment, significant outcomes."

 Elena Vasquez